shapespark/api/README.md

 where `true` value assigns perpetual license to the user, and `false` value assigns the default subscription plan.

+Lack of JSON is equivalent to assigning the default subscription plan.

+### Specifying the plan to activate

-In the latter case, you can add a `plan` argument if the client doesn’t have a default plan or to override the default plan.
+You can add a `plan` argument to the JSON object if the client doesn’t have a default plan or to override the default plan.
 A plan expiration date can be specified with an optional `planExpirationDate` argument in YYYY-MM-DD format.
 If no expiration date is given the plan is assigned for indefinite period, until it's deactiated (see below).

-Lack of JSON is equivalent to assigning the default subscription plan.
+    {
+      "plan": string,
+      "planExpirationDate": "YYYY-MM-DD"
+    }

+#### Plan add-ons

+If the plan support add-ons you can optionally specify the addons to apply in the `planAddons` argument:

+    {
+      "plan": string,
+      "planAddons": [
+        {
+          "name": string,
+          "count": number
+        },
+        ...
+      ]
+    }

+where `name` gives the name of the add-on and `count` specifies how many times the add-on is applied.

 ## Deactivate a user